qkzk/fm/development.md

 - [ ] BUG: preview can stop and display "preview as empty"
 - [ ] BUG: status.index should be replaced by a bool instead of usize.
 - [ ] IMP: paths in command should always be OSString. use PathBuf::to_oss_string or whatever whenever it's possible.
 - [ ] BUG: spaces in path aren't supported in shell commands.
-I think encapsulating is enough. what to do with path which contains `'"'` ?
+Use shell quote to avoid all kinds of problems.
+Is there other places where it matters ?

 ## TODO